secretstartups/handbook/sales/commercial/index.html.md

 1. **MM Key Accounts First Order AE** (MMKAFO): These AEs work on the highest potential accounts that are not currently customers of GitLab.
 Once the customer has signed its first contract, the customer is transitioned to a MM Key Account Named AE.
 However, if an account is won by this team and is deemed to be low potential it will be passed to a MM Territory AE.
 The rough guideline for these accounts is more than 500 employees total and more than 100 combined employees in engineering and IT.
 We don't refer to MM First Order accounts as "Named Accounts", because First Order accounts can either go to Named or Territory AEs.

-1. **MM Key Account Named AE** (MMKAN): These AEs work on current customers that have been deemed to be high spending (high CARR) or have the potential to be high spending (high LAM).
+1. **MM Key Accounts Named AE** (MMKAN): These AEs work on current customers that have been deemed to be high spending (high CARR) or have the potential to be high spending (high LAM).
 To be successful the MMKAN AE must expand their accounts more than the standard expansion rate for their named list of accounts.
 The named list for each MMKAN AE will grow through the fiscal year as the MMKAFO AE wins new high potential customers.

 1. **MM Territory AE**: These AEs work geographic regions of accounts that have not been vetted to be MM Key Account First Order AE or MM Key Account named AE.
 The role sells to both prospects and current accounts.

-"MM Key Accounts" can be used to refer to MM Key Account First Order and MM Key Account Named collectively.
+"MM Key Accounts" can be used to refer to MM Key Accounts First Order and MM Key Accounts Named collectively.
 MM Key Accounts are the sub-set of MM accounts with a higher [LAM](https://about.gitlab.com/handbook/sales/sales-term-glossary/#landed-addressable-market-lam) and potential LAM.

 ### Core Responsibilities